state-alchemists/zrb/docs/getting-started.md

 - You modify the task
 - You run the task

 Do you know that you can make and deploy a CRUD application without even touching the source code with Zrb?
+Check out [our tutorials](tutorials/README.md) for more cool tricks.

 🔖 [Table of Contents](README.md)